-Share Ownership: As of December 31, 2012 and 2011, UHS owned 6.2% of our outstanding shares of beneficial interest.
+Share Ownership: As of December 31, 2013 and 2012, UHS owned 6.1% and 6.2%, respectively, of our outstanding shares of beneficial interest.

 SEC reporting requirements of UHS: UHS is subject to the reporting requirements of the SEC and is required to file annual reports containing audited financial information and quarterly reports containing unaudited financial information.
-Since the leases on the hospital facilities leased to wholly-owned subsidiaries of UHS comprised approximately 30%, 55% and 56% of our consolidated revenues for the years ended December 31, 2012, 2011 and 2010, respectively, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website at www.sec.gov.
+Since the leases on the hospital facilities leased to wholly-owned subsidiaries of UHS comprised approximately 30% of our consolidated revenues for each of the years ended December 31, 2013 and 2012 and 55% of our consolidated revenues for the years ended December 31, 2011, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website at www.sec.gov.
 These filings are the sole responsibility of UHS and are not incorporated by reference herein.